dwave-examples/flow-shop-scheduling/README.md

 called `Big M` value to activate or relax constraint (https://en.wikipedia.org/wiki/Big_M_method).

-The proposed quadratic equation fulfills the same behaviour as the linear
+The proposed quadratic equation fulfills the same behavior as the linear
 constraints:

 There are two cases: